EdwardDuque10/PolyCalc/README.md

 # PolyCalc
-Polynomial Calculator programmed with C++
+Polynomial Calculator programmed with C++ and inplemented with a stack data structure.